 Veena observed that most of these burning cases were either not reported or even if reported got early closure due to lack of evidence.
 In most of these cases, the mothers-in-law were blamed the most.
 She mentioned that the husband needed to be guilt-free for future marriage and employability.
 In her opinion, the next marriage would often entail more dowry for the groom.

-While remembering tales from late 1950’s, Veena commented, “Incidents of bargaining over dowry were not unheard of, but such behavior was customarily considered shamefully and unambiguously wrong”.
+While remembering tales from the late 1950s, Veena commented, “Incidents of bargaining over dowry were not unheard of, but such behaviour was customarily considered shamefully and unambiguously wrong”.
 She referred to a Hindi movie Dahej (Dowry) that showed the ills of dowry system in late 1950.
-In 1961, the Dowry Prohibition Act was passed and she observed that dowry death started occurring in the 1980’s.
+In 1961, the Dowry Prohibition Act was passed and she observed that dowry death started occurring in the 1980s.
 Her anecdotes here are mostly taken from the newspaper reports.
 She also interviewed real victims of dowry abuse and spent a few months with a women’s group to understand the issue.
 Her research was on a ‘custom’ that was initially started as a women’s rights initiative to give them their parental property rights, turned into a nightmare and a crime like killing young brides.

 Punjab and Dowry Problem